over-keys/MIDIC15-Web-Config/README.md

 `mode` can be `CC`, `ON`, or `OFF`.

 ## Notes

+This is an unofficial tool and is not affiliated with the MIDIC15 manufacturer.

 Close other MIDI apps, such as a DAW, if the browser cannot access the device.